 For more details see our full glossary of assessment terms.

 This course is accredited by the Institution of Environmental Scientists (IES) and the Committee of Heads of Environmental Sciences.
 The IES is a leading professional body for professionals and academics in environmental science.

 Professional accreditation is often favoured by employers and indicates that that the course"s teaching, learning and research are aligned to high-quality professional development.

 IES Student Membership

-You can apply for the special grade of Student Member of the IES free of charge.
+As a student on this degree you can apply to become a Student Member of the IES free of charge.
 You may then use the post-nominal StMIEnvSc.
-You can download the Student Membership Pack here.
+You can download the Student Membership Pack online.

 Laboratory classes and fieldwork are important elements of all years of study.
 Geography students have access to physical geography laboratories, which are equipped for soil and water analysis, palaeo-environmental work, geological analysis and surveying.
 Additionally, a range of specialist facilities is provided by the Department.
 A suite of computer rooms support software for word processing, data analysis and presentation and spatial enquiry.